 For example, let’s say you contribute $100,000 into the traditional TSP (over a long period of time), and that $100,00 grows to $200,000.
 Then the principal that you originally contributed ($100,000) was not taxed at the time and the growth ($100,000) has not been taxed yet – but don’t worry, the IRS won’t forget!

-Therefore, if you were to withdrawa this $200,000 (either all at once or over a long period of time), you owe the tax on the entire $200,000 — not just the money you put in, but all the growth, too!
+Therefore, if you were to withdraw this $200,000 (either all at once or over a long period of time), you owe the tax on the entire $200,000 — not just the money you put in, but all the growth, too!

 Don’t let taxes surprise you in retirement.